Projects

 I threw this project together over the course of a week as an entry in Unity's first challenge for their new 'Ml-Agents' machine learning workflow.
 I had tossed around the idea of using machine learning to train AI agents in fighting games, but I had never gotten around to it until then.
 The agents learn via Reinforcement Learning and are given a simple policy that positively rewards landed punches on the opponent and negatively awards taking damage.
 Other behaviors, such as successful blocking and advancing on the opponent, are also rewarded.

-Auditory Brain-Computer Interfaces for VR
+Auditory Brain-Computer Interfaces for VR in Unity

 Screenshot of VR experimentation environment

-Auditory Brain-Computer Interfaces for VR
+Auditory Brain-Computer Interfaces for VR in Unity

 This project was my master's research project.
 The goal was to explore the use of an auditory P300 BCI paradigm for enabling users to select objects in virtual reality.
 I ended with an EEG-hardware agnostic Unity project that could run different P300 paradigms in virtual reality.
 While running the unity scene, EEG data is streamed from the headset and written out to files to be processed.
 For example, one can take recorded EEG data using a machine learning classifier to predict what object the user wants to select.
 Pictured is the virtual apartment environment with three objects used during testing.